piotr-roslaniec/rubber-docker/README.md

-# rubber-docker, but in Rust
+# rubber-docker

+This repo contains [Docker From Scratch Workshop] implemented in Rust.

 ## Installation

+Make sure you have Vagrant installed.
-We use `vagrant-vbguest` to automatically provision Virtualbox Guest Additions to new VMs on Vagrant
+We use `vagrant-vbguest` to automatically provision Virtualbox Guest Additions to new VMs on Vagrant.

 ```bash
 vagrant plugin install vagrant-vbguest